December 28, 2022

-The rundown of long-term care homes and the lack of proper healthcare staffing has been utterly shameful.
-Our most vulnerable communities, the poor and the racialized, are the hardest hit.
-Meanwhile, old social problems simply fester away.
-Despite government pledges, adequate provisioning of clean water, housing, and child welfare for First Nations communities remain a major problem.
-Canada’s per capita greenhouse gas emissions remain stuck in the top group of countries, with emissions continuing to increase, with the targets set for 2030 to keep the temperature increase to 1.5 degrees are likely to be missed by 15-20%.
-In ‘opening Ontario for business’, Premier Doug Ford has scrapped Ontario’s climate change policy and now is prying open the Greenbelt for developers.
-The provincial government in Ontario continues to set the pace in Canada for austerity and the lowest per capita support for government programs in Canada.
+The more than two years of the COVID-19 pandemic has further unsettled the economy and political landscape of Canada as well as the global world order.
+While Canada has fared better than the disaster that has been the US response to the virus, the cumulative impact of decades of austerity and privatization have left the healthcare system in dire straits that is now impacting access to hospitals and urgent treatments for out children.
+The rundown of long-term care homes and the lack of proper staffing levels remains utterly shameful.
+Our most vulnerable communities – the poor, the elderly and the racialized – are the hardest hit.
+Despite government pledges and the Residential Schools horrors, adequate provisioning of clean water, housing, and child welfare for First Nations communities remain major problems.
+The UN Climate Change Conference this past summer showed that Canada remains stuck among the top group of countries for per capita emissions, and the targets set for 2030 to keep the temperature increase to 1.5 degrees are likely to be missed by 15-20%.
+In ‘opening Ontario for business’, Premier Doug Ford has all but scrapped Ontario’s climate change policy and now is prying apart the Greenbelt for developers and pushing on with the insane Highway 413 expansion and new development schemes benefitting many of the developers funding his Conservative government.
+Ontario continues to provide the lowest per capita support for education and social programs in Canada.

-Fortunately, this has also been a year of growing social justice struggles.
-The Black Lives Matter protests against police violence, the protests for land rights and sovereignty by First Nations, and the Fridays for Future climate strikes by students in Canada and across the world have been, well, awesome!
-The Women’s Marches of the last years have been inspiring; the hundreds of demonstrations in support of unionization, minimum wages, paid sick days, and migrant rights have been admirably tenacious.
-All these struggles are rebuilding inclusive and fighting social and labour movements.
+Fortunately, this has also been a year of growing social justice activism.
+The protests for land rights and sovereignty by First Nations, notably the struggle of the Wet’suwet’en in B.C. and Grassy Narrows in Ontario, and the Fridays for Future climate strikes by students in Canada have continued and been awesome!
+The efforts by CUPE education workers and by parents to protect the school systems have been inspiring.
+All these struggles are rebuilding inclusion and fighting for social and labour justice.

 The CSJ has a long history of educational work and campaigning for climate justice and expanded public transit; against austerity and tax cuts; and for de-commodified public services.
 More than ever, we need your ongoing support to continue to build these struggles.

-Over the last year, the Centre for Social Justice has been very busy for what is essentially a volunteer social organization.
-We will continue to collaborate in education and organization workshops with the Toronto Airport Workers Council, an alliance of unions at Pearson addressing working conditions, precarious work and contract flipping.
-This is a project and a new form of community unionism that we hope to extend to major airports around the world.
-As well, we will continue to support the work of Green Jobs Oshawa in converting the unused capacity of industrial plants to ecologically-responsible production.
-This is a campaign we need to take into communities and labour councils across Ontario and Canada.
+Even through the pandemic, the Centre for Social Justice has been very busy.
+We continue to collaborate in education and organization workshops with the Toronto Airport Workers Council, an alliance of unions at Pearson Airport addressing precarious work, and build on the work with Green Jobs Oshawa in converting the unused capacity of industrial plants to ecologically responsible production.
+We all need to be taking such campaigns into our communities and labour councils across Ontario and Canada.

-Not only have we been advancing our own projects, but we have been lending our support to many other groups as well through the pandemic.
-The CSJ continues to operate as a strategic hub for community meetings, public forums, and offering meeting space and administrative support for initiatives such as the Free Transit Toronto, research projects on Toronto and Ontario politics, and a conference on prison reform.
-These projects all attempt to address the inequities of neoliberal policies, and to identify democratic, egalitarian and climate-responsible alternatives.
-The CSJ also provides support for numerous social justice groups by helping organize events, subsidize speakers and assist in educational initiatives.
+We also been been lending our support to many other groups as well through the pandemic.
+The CSJ continues to operate as a strategic hub for community meetings and public forums, and offers meeting space and administrative support for initiatives such as the Free Transit Toronto, research projects on Toronto and Ontario politics, Amazon and other union organizing, and publishing projects such as the internationally-renowned annual Socialist Register.
+These projects all attempt to address the inequities of neoliberal policies and to identify democratic, egalitarian, and climate-responsible alternatives.
+The CSJ also provides support for numerous social justice groups by helping organize events, subsidizing speakers, and assisting in educational initiatives.

-We could not keep the Centre’s programming going without your financial support.
-Over the coming year we need to transform our website and social media capacities.
-The neoliberal austerity agenda is in danger of taking another hard right turn in the post-pandemic fiscal setting.
-We need to meet this challenge, and join the growing protest movements against climate change and inequality and for democracy, new ways of meeting human needs, and to create an alternate political agenda.
+We could not keep the Centre’s programs going without your financial support.
+The neoliberal austerity agenda is on the verge of taking another hard right turn in the post-pandemic fiscal setting and to free up funds for NATO and military spending.
+We need to join the growing protest movements against climate change and inequality and for democracy and find ways of meeting human needs and mapping out an alternate political agenda.

-We want to thank all of you who have helped us fund programming at the Centre for Social Justice.
-Without your support we could not continue to be such a key part of building a new politics in Ontario and Canada.
+We want to thank all of you who have helped us fund our programming to keep building a new politics in Ontario and Canada.
 Donations can also be made online at socialjustice.org/donate.
-Please consider joining our monthly donor plan, and subscribe to our weekly social justice newsletter.Share:
+Please consider joining our monthly donor plan and subscribe to our weekly social justice newsletter.Share: